omfg74/jira-telegram-bot/readme.md

 ##### Main functions
-`/create_new_task` - starts scenario of task creation `/cancel_current_task`- stops scenario of task creation `/delete_user` - delete user which assigned tu current telegram id
+`/create_new_task` - starts scenario of task creation `/cancel_current_task`- stops scenario of task creation `/delete_user` - delete user which assigned to current telegram id

 #### Notes
 For correct user authorization check it needs to be a user lookup permission in Jira for user group.